adamconnelly/kelpie/README.md

 The following is a list of known-outstanding features:

-- [ ] Generating mocks for external (i.e. not in your source tree) interfaces by name.
 - [ ] Generating mocks for inline interfaces in structs.

 ## Quickstart